nasa/cumulus/README.md

 #### 5. Create a pull request against the master branch

 Create a PR against the `master` branch.
-Verify that the Travis CI build for the PR succeeds.
+Verify that the Travis CI build for the PR succeeds and then merge to master.
 Once merged, the release branch can be deleted.

 #### 6. Create a git tag for the release

-Publishing of new releases is handled by Travis CI and is triggered by the creation of a git release tag.
+Publishing of new releases is handled by Travis CI and is triggered when the release tag is pushed to Github.
 This tag should be in the format `v1.2.3`, where `1.2.3` is the new version.

 Create and push a new git tag: